 How can we make sure we aren’t missing anything important?

 Someone inside the company — ideally HR — should prepare a form or other tool where people can submit feedback on things that aren’t working remotely, and then prioritize them and fix them.
 This should be very transparent and open, and for each issue it’s important that there’s always a follow-up of some kind.

-A very simple way to do this is to use a tool like Google Form or Crowdsignal, get all the entries daily in a spreadsheet, and review them all at least weekly to address them.
+A very simple way to do this is to use a tool like Google Form (which can be scripted), Crowdsignal, or Typeform, get all the entries daily in a spreadsheet, and review them all at least weekly to address them.
 Likely this will peak at the beginning and decrease over time, and it will give visibility to all the issues that people are having remotely — and provide a way for the company to fix them.

 How can we ensure productivity when collaborators work from home?

 One of the major reasons for companies to not allow remote work is that management fears people won’t work if they are at home.
 From a pure management perspective, this is a major issue for at least two reasons: one is lack of trust that will make the employee feel bad regardless of how good they are, and two is measuring the wrong thing: the time spent into the office instead of the outcomes of work.

 These fears are largely linked to the company culture, and while there are some exceptions they usually correlate to bad management or micro-managers.
 This isn’t something that can be addressed in a quick transition to remote work, however, it’s also important to acknowledge they exist and they need to be addressed.